Art Styles in Mobile Gaming

 How the different Art Styles looks like?

-After having a look at how the market is distributed, we need to have an Art Style Taxonomy to be able to categorize and break down the different art styles into sub-art styles that are shared by the majority of the games.
+After having a look at the market distribution, we need to have an Art Style Taxonomy to be able to categorize and break down the different art styles into sub-art styles that are shared by the majority of the games.
 So now, for the major four art styles, we have different sub-art styles.

 A note of friendly caution: it may be tempting to read this taxonomy and think: “But what about my game…?”.
 Well, as you can imagine, this is not written in stone.
 As mobile games evolve, this art style taxonomy will evolve also!